 Developing a Coaching Philosophy

-Steve Mergelsberg explains how to develop your own coaching philosophy.
+Steve Mergelsberg explains how to develop your coaching philosophy.

 Many coaches do not believe in the value of developing a coaching philosophy.
-They do not realize how a philosophy can have an impact on their daily coaching procedures and strategies.
-However, a coach's philosophy is actually a very practical matter.
-In fact, every coach, whether he's aware of it or not, follows certain principles based on his own playing experience.
+They do not realize how philosophy can have an impact on their daily coaching procedures and strategies.
+However, a coach's philosophy is a practical matter.
+Whether he's aware of it or not, every coach follows certain principles based on his playing experience.
 Most of our basic philosophy comes from former high school and college coaches.
 This is a natural start because it is the approach with which we are most familiar and comfortable.

 It is also reasonable to assume that the philosophy of a person's everyday life, thinking, and actions would be applied when it comes to coaching.
 For example, a salesman discovers that one of his clients is dishonest.
-He decides to sell to a competitor despite the fact that he will make less profit selling the same product.
+He decides to sell to a competitor, although he will make less profit selling the same product.
 This may not sound like good business practice, yet many people are willing to adhere to their principles even if it means making less money.
 How many coaches would stick to principles of sportsmanship or fair play rather than win the game?
-There may be a gap between what a coach thinks is the right thing to do in every day life and the action he takes on the field or court.
+There may be a gap between what a coach thinks is the right thing to do in everyday life and his actions on the field or court.

-In your effort to form or analyze your own philosophy of coaching, first know what a coach is.
+In your effort to form or analyse your coaching philosophy, first, know what a coach is.
 A coach can be many things to many different people.
 A coach is a mentor, a teacher, a role model, and sometimes a friend.
 Most of all, a coach must be positive.
 A positive coach has the following traits: